fchikwekwe/SPD-Text-Adventure/intensive-narrative.md

-This is the narrative for my text based game.
+Narrative for text adventure game.

 Built in Python (maybe with GUI) using OOP principles